 Furbearer means beaver, bobcat, fisher, fox, mink, muskrat, opossum, otter, raccoon, skunk, and weasel.

 Game animal means bear, bobcat, deer, elk, fox, rabbit, raccoon, and squirrel.

 The act of or the attempted act of taking, hunting, trapping, pursuing, chasing, shooting, snaring, or netting birds or animals, and assisting any person who is doing the same, regardless of whether birds or animals are actually taken.

-A muzzleloading rearm is considered “loaded” when the muzzleloader is capped, or has a charged pan, or has a primer or battery installed in the rearm.
+A muzzleloading firearm is considered “loaded” when the muzzleloader is capped, or has a charged pan, or has a primer or battery installed in the firearm.